 Review first published by FilmLand Empire

-“I’m dead,” declares medical student Dan Cain (Bruce Abbott), lying beside his girlfriend Megan Halsey (Barbara Compton) in a state of post-coital exhaustion.
-When Megan questions his compliments of her physical beauty “coming from somebody who spends most of his time with cadavers”, Dan insists, “Cadavers aren’t beautiful – and besides, you know, they just don’t jump when you tickle.”
+“I’m dead,” declares medical student Dan Cain (Bruce Abbott), lying beside his girlfriend Megan Halsey (Barbara Crampton) in a state of post-coital exhaustion.
+When Megan questions his compliments of her physical beauty as “coming from somebody who spends most of his time with cadavers”, Dan insists, “Cadavers aren’t beautiful – and besides, you know, they just don’t jump when you tickle.”

 Re-Animator is rather preoccupied with transgressing the boundaries between sex and death.
 If, in his first scene, Dan is attempting CPR on a flatlined young female patient, and too bent on bringing her back to life to see anything sexual in having his hands all over her naked breasts, then later it will be Megan’s “beautiful body” on the slab, and Daniel will come to realise that perhaps cadavers are after all better than nothing.
 All this is triggered by the arrival of new student Herbert West (Jeffrey Combs), an arrogant genius who left the Zürich University Medical Institute under something of a cloud after his experiments with a brain-reviving reagent yielded horrific results.
 Now hoping to continue his cutting-edge research at the Miskatonic Medical School, Herbert establishes himself as Dan’s lodger and turns the basement into a lab, while rudely calling out brain specialist Dr Carl Hill (David Gale) for the outmoded and derivative quality of his work.